inorganik/debugout.js/README.md

-  logFilename?: string; // filename of log downloaded with downloadLog() maxDepth?: number; // max recursion depth for logged objects localStorageKey?: string; // localStorage key indent?: string; // string to use for indent (2 spaces) quoteStrings?: boolean; // whether or not to put quotes around strings }
+  logFilename?: string; // filename of log downloaded with downloadLog() maxDepth?: number; // max recursion depth for logged objects localStorageKey?: string; // localStorage key indent?: string; // string to use for indent quoteStrings?: boolean; // whether or not to put quotes around strings }
 ```